The COB, Pres & CEO of Huntsman (HUN) is Buying Shares

 Four different firms, including Alembic Global and Citigroup, currently also have a Buy rating on the stock.
 Starting in February 2020, HUN received 4 Buy ratings in a row.

-In the last 30 days, insiders have sold $73.3K worth of HUN shares and purchased $353.1K worth of HUN shares.
-The insider sentiment on Huntsman has been negative according to 51 insider trades in the past three months.
-This sentiment is lower than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $73.3K worth of HUN shares and purchased $489K worth of HUN shares.
+The insider sentiment on Huntsman has been positive according to 57 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

+Peter Huntsman’s trades have generated a 83.7% average return based on past transactions.
+DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
+To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.